edibotopic/stokes-law/README.md

 # Stoke's Law Simulation

-This is a basic simulation of Stoke's Law, which describes the motion of particles in a solvent due to gravity.
+This is a basic simulation of Stoke's Law, which can be used to describe the motion of particles in a solvent under gravity.

 The purpose of the simulation is largely pedagogical and aims to provide a visual tool for understanding the equation and the behaviour it describes.